Last Full Update: December 3, 2025

 Can I link to your site?Home

 Of course!
 That’s the whole point of the web — a system of interlinked hypertext documents designed to be open by Sir Berners-Lee.
-You only need to ask if you want to republish content in a way that might violate copyright law.
+You only need to ask if you want to republish content in a way that would most certainly violate copyright law.
 (See Sourcing Innovation’s copyright rules.)

 Can I subscribe to your blog?Home